Embassy of China, Pyongyang: History

-In April 2010, after the great Dandong flood, the Chinese Embassy released a statement stating that North Korea owed Chinese investors a sum of around $230 million USD after construction projects were wiped away by flash floods.
+In April 2010, after the great Dandong flood, the Chinese Embassy released a statement stating that North Korea owed Chinese investors a sum of around US$230 million after construction projects were wiped away by flash floods.

 In May 2010, it was alleged by the Chinese government that the Chinese embassy in Pyongyang had been unable to conduct ordinary intelligence gathering duties that were routinely conducted by its other international counterparts.
 This is reportedly due to a lack of trust between the two countries.

 On May 20, 2010, the Chinese ambassador Liu Hongcai brought together major Chinese firms to the Chinese embassy in Pyongyang to pledge his enhanced support for their efforts.
 It was reported that this was to help legitimise the number of Chinese workers immigrating to North Korea as well as helping to combat the illegal entry of Chinese workers.
-This was reportedly after political tensions began to arise surrounding the fear of Chinese firms exploiting North Korea and circumventing it’s laws.
+This was reportedly after political tensions began to arise surrounding the fear of Chinese firms exploiting North Korea and circumventing its laws.
 In April 2010, the embassy began hosting regular events to introduce Chinese firms to both DPRK officials and visiting Chinese officials, at which Ambassador Liu Hongcai urged Chinese firms to "respect North Korea's national conditions, abide by its laws, and conduct business in ways to promote friendship and understanding between the two countries."

 After the anniversary of the Korean war, on 15 June 2010, the Chinese Embassy in Pyongyang announced that China and North Korea will together be producing a film to mark the historic anniversary.